SolanaRemix/node/README.md

 ---

-🎯 Elite Emoji Commands
+🎯 Elite Emoji Commands (GitHub Triggers)

-Use these in any GitHub issue or PR comment to trigger elite actions:
+Use these in any GitHub issue or PR comment to trigger actions (requires GitHub Actions workflow – see CI/CD integration):

 Command Action Elite Feature
 @repairFull Autonomous full repair 🔄 + dynamic shifting